blackstork-io/fabric/docs/plugins/builtin/data-sources/txt.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "txt" "data source" >}}

 ## Description
-Loads TXT files with the names that match a provided "glob" pattern or a single file from a provided path.
+Loads TXT files with the names that match a provided `glob` pattern or a single file from a provided path.

-Either "glob" or "path" attribute must be set.
+Either `glob` or `path` argument must be set.

-When "path" attribute is specified, the data source returns only the content of a file.
+When `path` argument is specified, the data source returns only the content of a file.
-When "glob" attribute is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.
+When `glob` argument is specified, the data source returns a list of dicts that contain the content of a file and file's metadata.
 For example:
 ```json
 [
   {